Reservoir Hill, Baltimore

-Reservoir Hill, also known as Whitelock, is a neighborhood in the city of Baltimore, Maryland, United States.
+Reservoir Hill is a historic neighborhood in the city of Baltimore, Maryland, United States.
 It is located south of Druid Hill Park, north of Bolton Hill, east of Penn-North, and west of Jones Falls.
 It is bounded by Druid Park Lake Drive, the Jones Falls Expressway, North Avenue (U.S. Route 1), and McCulloh Street.
 It is contained in the 21217 ZIP code.

 About the area

 Reservoir Hill has some of the best examples of Victorian, Italianate and Second Empire style homes in Baltimore.
 The housing stock features a wide variety of nineteenth century architecture, including ornate Victorian mansions overlooking the Druid Hill Park, brownstones, and the smaller brick rowhouses that characterize much of Baltimore.
 Part of Reservoir Hill is a historic district listed on the National Register of Historic Places.
-Although restoration efforts have brought new life to portions of the area, many houses are in poor condition.
+Recent restoration efforts have begun to revert the neighborhood back to its prominent stature.

 Portions of Reservoir Hill are within easy walking distance of the North Avenue station on the Baltimore Light Rail line and the Penn-North station on the Baltimore Metro Subway, as well as Pennsylvania Station on Amtrak's Northeast Corridor.

 During the late 19th and early 20th centuries, Baltimore was the second largest port for immigrants coming to the United States behind Ellis Island of New York, and many of these immigrants lived in Reservoir Hill.
 Many came over from the Russian Empire (mostly Jews and Ukrainians), and certain parts of Reservoir Hill housed many migrants from other parts of Eastern Europe.
+The neighborhood is now majority African-American.

 A synagogue originally built in Reservoir Hill by the Chizuk Amuno Congregation in 1922 is now the home of Beth Am, one of two non-Orthodox Jewish congregations located within the city limits of Baltimore.